• Northern lights over Deerness - image by Premysl Fojtu

 The phenomenon, known as the ‘Merry Dancers’ locally, is caused by solar wind from the sun colliding with magnetic particles in the Earth’s atmosphere.

-Take a look at our video below of previous northern lights displays in Orkney, captured using timelapse images from local photographers
+Take a look at our video below of previous Northern Lights displays in Orkney, captured using timelapse images from local photographers

 So how can you make sure you see the Northern Lights in all their glory during your time in Orkney?
-Unfortunately, we can’t provide a timetable (can you imagine how many tickets we could sell if we could), but here are some helpful tips on how to make sure you’re in the right place, at the right time.
+Unfortunately, we can’t provide a timetable (can you imagine how many tickets we could sell if we could?), but here are some helpful tips on how to make sure you’re in the right place, at the right time.

 Check the weather forecast